 One of the factors you should consider when determining how long you can store your thermal paste is the manufacturer’s shelf life.

-You should take this number as the guaranteed minimum period for which you can expect the paste to last.
+You should take this number as the guaranteed minimum period for which you can expect it to last.

 Most manufacturers give a two-year shelf life for their thermal paste products.
 However, some, such as Arctic, give up to eight years for some of their products.